LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/auto-enroll-waitlisted-students.md

+---
+title: "How do I automate enrollment of wait-listed students?"
+isPublished: true
+---

 # How do I automate enrollment of wait-listed students?

 You can set up your classes to automatically enroll wait-listed and requested students.
 This can assist you with managing enrollments to keep your classes running at maximum capacity.
 Auto-enrollment takes place when an enrolled student cancels their own enrollment, the class is at its maximum capacity and there are students in a wait-listed or requested status.